-Sound is pretty good in all versions, featuring a main-menu tune that catches the mood of The Thundercats game just right!
-There are a few nice SFX during gameplay too, but it is disappointing not have any short of music when roaming between the levels.
+GRAPHICS / SOUND The graphics are quite good on the CPC version and obviously a port from the ZX Spectrum, looking more colorful compared to the C64.
+But the framerate occasionally suffers.
+The sprites on the CPC are large (well, except of the little gnome guys) and nicely animated.
+Note that collision detection is almost flawless.
+The game's sound is good in all 8bit versions, featuring a main-menu tune that catches the mood of a Thundercats game just right!
+There are a few nice sound effects during gameplay as well, but it is disappointing not to have any short of music when roaming between the levels.

 Some videos belong to retroshowcase.com (indicated); others not

 CPU: ZiLOG Z80 4MHZ MEMORY: 64 KB or 128 KB of RAM depending on the model (capable of being expanded to 512k using memory extension boards) GRAPHICS: Motorola 6845 address generator, Mode 0: 160x200 / 16 colors, Mode 1: 320x200 / 4 colors, Mode 2: 640x200 / 2 colors, A colour palette of 27 colors was supported SOUND: The CPC used the General Instrument AY-3-8912 sound chip, providing 3 channels Mono Sound (via internal speaker) but capable to offer Stereo Sound provided through a 3.5 mm headphones jack (with pretty impressive outcome!).
 Also, it is possible to play back digital sound samples at a resolution of approximately 5bit.
 This technique is very processor-intensive though.